Start to search for your apartment in Dublin

 Dublin, from “Dubh Linn”, which is Gaelic for "black pool", is the capital of Ireland.
 Founded in 988 A.D. by the Vikings, and later occupied by Christians, Dublin a city full of life and history.
 Even though the main language is English, you can occasionally overhear people speaking Dublinese: a hearty mixture of slang, profanity and most importantly humour.
 This vibrant city is home to the Guinness Storehouse Brewery and has a rich beer culture.
 Everything you need is within walking distance, as Dublin’s streets are well-connected and compact.
 This means you can enjoy the city by bike or on foot.
 It takes approximately half an hour to ride from one side of the city to the other.

-In Dublin apartments for rent long term are always popular, as the city is perfect for young expats and professionals due to the population’s young median age.
+In Dublin, furnished and serviced apartments for rent long term are always popular, as the city is perfect for young expats and professionals due to the population’s young median age.
 Whether you are looking to rent student accommodation in Dublin or a furnished apartments, you will find something you will love on Nestpick.
-A little city tour guide…

 Northside is the neighbourhood closest to the Atlantic and is on the edge of the City of Dublin.
 The main attractions in the Northside are the Dublin Zoo, Malahide Castle, National Botanic Gardens, and National Wax Museum.
 Despite being considered the city centre, there is a good mixture of housing: apartments, social-housing, townhouses and the original Georgian terraces of old Dublin.
 Prestigious Trinity College is a few minutes away over the River.
 The area is home to students, besuited execs, tourists and foreign residents.

 Student housing in Dublin is a mix of shared houses, private flats and halls.
-All types of Dublin student accommodations do require deposits to be paid upfront.
+All types of Dublin student accommodations will typically require a deposit of one month’s rent.
 Similarly to London, some housing providers may ask for a signed guarantor form (usually from a parent).
 This is to ensure that the rent will be paid by the student.
 When deciding on a property, you must think of route to University via public transport as well as proximity to other amenities.

 You may consider to rent your own student apartment in Dublin.
 This will give you a sense of privacy.
 It is also associated with extra costs and not all students will be able to afford an own apartment!
 Generally it is considered the most pricey alternative in Dublin.
 This leads students to split the cost by moving in with friends.

-University College Dublin is only a short bus journey from central Dublin.
-Being on the southside of Dublin.
-The best areas to look for when seeking accommodations include southside town Tallaght or the beautiful seaside town of Dun Laoghaire.
+University College Dublin: University College Dublin is only a short bus journey from central Dublin.
+Being on the southside of Dublin, the best areas to look for when seeking accommodations include southside town Tallaght or the beautiful seaside town of Dun Laoghaire.

-Dublin transport system uses trams, rail, buses and a small metro system to allow you to move from one side of Dublin to the other.
-The public transport has good links directly into Central Dublin insuring all zones can get into the centre.
+Dublin transport system uses trams, rail, buses and a small metro system to allow you to move from one side of dublin to the other.
+The public transport has good links directly into Central Dublin insuring all zones can get into the centrum.

 Dublin uses a prepaid top-up card system named “Leap Card”.
 You either load credit, pay as you go for each journey or get a monthly (period) pass.
 This means unlimited travel on one or more modes.
-Dublin has an area of 115 km2 and it can get very congested.
+Dublin has an area of 115 km2 and it can get congested.
 People tend to use public transport or ride cycles.
-Dublin provides a brilliant 12-month payment scheme, for students who want to use a bike.
-This is a great option for those who enjoy cycling and saving up some money simultaneously!
+Dublin provides a brilliant 12-month payment scheme, for students needing a bike.
+This is great if you enjoy cycling and saving up some money simultaneously!